robokoding/robokoding.github.io/_pages/workshops/sumorobot-python.md

 image: assets/images/sumorobot-python.jpg
 ---

-An introductory workshop to programming and robotics utilizing RoboKoding's SumoRobot tool.
+An introductory workshop to Python programming and robotics utilizing RoboKoding's SumoRobot tool.

 Through an interdisciplinary approach, the children become familiar with disciplines such as electronics, mechanics and logic of programming.